AugAbEx: Bridging Abstractive and Extractive Legal Summarization: Experimental Results and Discussion

 \section{Experimental Results and Discussion}

-In this section, we report the results of the comprehensive assessment of the TEG summaries against the OAG summaries for four facets described in Section \ref{sec:eval-metric}.
-Furthermore, we compare TEG summaries with those obtained using the LSA\footnote{\url{https://pypi.org/project/sumy/}} summarization algorithm.
-Finally, we report the results of qualitative assessments by law experts.
+We report the results of the comprehensive assessment of the TES summaries against the OAG summaries for four facets (Sections~\ref{sec:domain-level-analysis} - \ref{sec:structural-level-analysis}) using the evaluation framework described in Section \ref{sec:eval-metric}.
+Furthermore, we present a comparison of the AugAbEx pipeline with strong baselines and state-of-the-art approaches in Section~\ref{sec:comparison-sota}.

-Our empirical analysis reveals that selecting two candidate sentences enhances recall score of provisions, leading to improved summary quality.
-This effectiveness is evident in the trends shown in Fig. \ref{fig:provRecall_scores_plot}.
-Note that a slight decrease in recall scores is observed for the CivilSum dataset, which can be attributed to the phrasal structure of the gold summaries.
-As mentioned earlier, legal information is important in case documents for legal experts and, consequently, in summaries.
-A higher recall score for provisions strengthens the legal informativeness of summaries, making them valuable for case analysis.
-Based on these findings, we set \textit{k}=2 for all subsequent experiments.
+We empirically determine the value of $k$ for selecting candidates corresponding to each OAG summary sentence (Step 11 in Algorithm \ref{alg:sentence_selection}), by varying the value of $k$ from $1 - 5$ (Fig. \ref{fig:provRecall_scores_plot}).
+We consider $ProvRecall$ as a measure to be maximized due to the importance of technical legal information for legal experts.
+We observe that $k=2$ yields the best score for most datasets and plateaus thereafter and the candidate pools are created accordingly.